TL;DR: A realistic Georgia-Armenia driving route with 10-day, 3-week, and 4-6 week options, including where to slow down and how the borders work.

 • Kvemo Kartli (1-2 days): Archaeological sites and the Dmanisi hominid excavation south of Tbilisi

-• Off-the-beaten-path Georgia (variable): 20 lesser-known destinations for repeat visitors
+• Less-traveled Georgia (variable): 20 lesser-known destinations for repeat visitors

 For the complete picture, see our 30 destinations by region guide, mountain regions comparison, and top road trips in Georgia.